Coiot/cbr-main/src/albums/episode1.md

 - scene_number: '01'
   scene_title: Opening Crawl
   slide_url: https://m2p120-93ae.kxcdn.com/season1-episode1-scene01.jpg
-  narration: "A surprise to be sure, but a welcome one.
+  narration: "<p>A surprise to be sure, but a welcome one.
 This
     is Coiot, your host for the first Episode of Season 1 of CBRX.
 On behalf of all Blue Cassette, we welcome you to the new Battle Royale.
 It has been some time since Mk2.1 ended in December 2018, and the team has been recording X1 since early